 Chitosan, a unique positively charged polysaccharide, is one of the most popular polymers used in stormwater treatment in British Columbia and Washington State, due to its excellent biodegradability, abundant availability and low production cost.
 Simply put, chitosan is a sugar.
 Compare the molecular structures of chitosan (left) and starch (right) and pay attention to the monomers.
 Both chitosan and starch are polymeric forms of a glucose derivative; and both of them degrade by enzymatic activity.

-What is usually said about chitosan in the water treatment world?
+What is the chitosan “reputation” in the water treatment world?

 Aside from making a point about its environmental safety, manufacturers of chitosan for water treatment will tell you that, in comparison to the synthetic polymers or inorganic coagulants, chitosan generates solids with a lower percentage of water creating a stronger and more stable floc.
 They will also state that with chitosan you will achieve faster settling times, be able to filter solids off easier and remove a variety of solids including fine sediment particles and heavy metals.